-The lawsuit states it is not clear where the water is from adding that parts of Irwindale are served by a utility that chlorinates its water and that the area’s water supply has even been contaminated by industrial solvents in the past.
+The lawsuit states it is not clear where the water is from, adding that parts of Irwindale are served by a utility that chlorinates its water and that industrial solvents have even contaminated the area’s water supply in the past.
 The Olympia website, however, says its beer “blends nature’s finest raw materials from the field of the Great Northwest.”
-It goes on to say that “pure mountain water and golden barley tan this smooth, sculpted beer like Mount Olympia itself.”
+It says, “pure mountain water and golden barley tan this smooth, sculpted beer like Mount Olympia itself.”

 False Advertising and Class Action

 California’s false advertising law prohibits any company or individual from making false statements or claims that are likely to mislead consumers about the nature a product or service.
-If the false advertising has caused physical injuries and other losses, an individual may be able to file a product defect or personal injury claim to recover compensation for those losses.
+Suppose the false advertising has caused physical injuries and other losses.
+In that case, an individual may be able to file a product defect or personal injury claim to recover compensation for those losses.

 However, in cases where a consumer feels duped because they are not getting the product as advertised or marketed, a class action lawsuit is often the best course of legal action to hold the manufacturer accountable for the alleged false advertising.
 In such cases, class action lawsuits are used as a way (often, they are the only way) for the average guy to hold a large corporation accountable for unethical practices.